giganttheo/mmmmmm/README.md

 * [Transcription](/transcription/): automatic speech recognition with word-level timestamps
 * [Slide extractor](/slide-extractor/): lightweight methods to extract the slides from a video record

-Visualize a multimodal presentation:
+Representation of a multimodal presentation:
-* Interleaved image-text visualization
+* [Interleaver](/interleaver/): Create and visualize interleaved slides-transcript representation of multimodal presentations

 Summarize the content:
 * Generate an abstractive summary